 "This is something I have to do for myself."

 "No, you don’t.
 Believe me, it'll better this way."

 "Silly man, this will be bad."

-Dove stole through the crowded bar like a serpent seeking its prey.
-She sucked on her cigarette, until the ember burned a fiery red, then Dove tapped the thug on the shoulder.
+Dove stole through the crowd like a serpent seeking its prey.
+She sucked on her cigarette, until the ember burned a lava red.
+Dove winked at me and tapped the thug on the shoulder.